analogjs/analog/apps/docs-app/docs/features/server/static-site-generation.md

 </urlset...>
 ```

-### Post Rednering Hooks
+### Post-rendering Hooks

 Analog supports the post-rendering hooks during the prerendering process.
-The use case for post rendering hooks can be used for inlining critical css, add/remove scripts in HTML files etc.
+The use case for post-rendering hooks can be inlining critical CSS, adding/removing scripts in HTML files, etc.

-The sample code below showw how you can use `postRenderingHooks` in your code.
+The sample code below shows how to use `postRenderingHooks` in your code:

 ```ts
 import analog from '@analogjs/platform';